Entropy-Smooth Structures on Topological Manifolds: Introduction

+In this paper we address this question from an information--theoretic perspective.
+Rather than attempting to derive smoothness from minimal or purely topological assumptions, we introduce an axiomatic framework in which smooth structure is characterized by the small--scale behaviour of entropy associated with local probability probes.
+The central object is a quadratic entropy response that measures local variation of functions under infinitesimal perturbations of these probes.
+Under a precise and explicit set of axioms, this entropy response identifies admissible coordinate functions, yields entropy coordinate charts, and determines a smooth atlas.

+The purpose of this work is not to claim that arbitrary topological manifolds admit smooth structures detectable from entropy alone.
+Instead, we show that whenever a topological manifold is equipped with families of local information probes satisfying natural locality, stability, and non--degeneracy axioms, the resulting entropy response encodes exactly the same information as a classical smooth structure.
+In this sense, entropy--smoothness provides an information--theoretic \emph{characterization} of smooth manifolds.
+The role of the axioms is to make explicit the minimal information--theoretic content required to recover smoothness, rather than to conceal differentiability assumptions in analytic or geometric form.

+Conceptually, the entropy--smooth framework is complementary to abstract approaches to smooth structure such as differential spaces, smooth function algebras, and related categorical formulations.
+Those frameworks begin by postulating an algebra of smooth functions closed under suitable operations.
+Here, by contrast, the class of smooth functions is selected by the behaviour of entropy at small scales, using only probabilistic and information--theoretic primitives.
+Closure under smooth functional composition appears explicitly as an axiom, reflecting the fact that smoothness on Euclidean space remains the universal reference point for any abstract smooth structure.

-The main results of the paper show that this information--theoretic definition of smoothness is equivalent to the classical one.
-Entropy coordinate charts are equivalent to classically defined $C^\infty$ coordinate charts; entropy transition maps are smooth; and the entropy--smooth functions coincide with classical smooth functions.
-We further establish that the quadratic entropy form determines the smooth structure uniquely, that products and submanifolds behave as expected, and that immersions, submersions, and diffeomorphisms admit precise entropy characterizations.
-Finally, entropy--smooth structures are stable under uniform weak convergence of probability measures.
+The main results of the paper show that this information--theoretic notion of smoothness is equivalent to the classical one.
+Entropy coordinate charts are smooth diffeomorphisms onto their images, entropy transition maps are smooth, and entropy--smooth functions coincide with classical smooth functions.
+As a consequence, the category of entropy--smooth manifolds is equivalent to the category of smooth manifolds.
+The framework is stable under perturbations of the information probes and is compatible with products, submanifolds, immersions, submersions, and diffeomorphisms.

-Conceptually, entropy--smooth manifolds provide a new perspective on differentiable structure.
-Instead of postulating smooth charts, we \emph{detect} smoothness through the response of information to local perturbations.
-This viewpoint is complementary to classical abstract frameworks such as Sikorski differential spaces or $C^\infty$--rings \cite{sikorski1967differential,frolicher1986linear,moerdijk2003models} , which begin by specifying the algebra of smooth functions.
-Here, instead the smooth functions arise from the entropy structure itself, without assuming any differentiable structure in advance.

-The results of this paper form the ``zeroth--order’’ layer in our broader information--theoretic approach to geometry.
-Together with the author's previous work on diffusion, curvature, and geometric analysis, they suggest a unified program in which classical and Riemannian geometry, smooth manifolds, and comparison theory all emerge from a single underlying principle: \emph{the structure of information flow at small scales}.
-Future work will develop and connect these ideas with curvature, geometric flows, and the information--theoretic reconstruction of Riemannian geometry.